vsivsi/meteor-file-collection/README.md

 *    A file is always initially created as a valid zero-length gridFS file using `insert` on the client/server.
 When it takes place on the client, the `insert` allow/deny rules apply.
 *    Clients are always denied from directly updating a file document's attributes.
 The `update` allow/deny rules secure writing file *data* to a previously inserted file via HTTP methods.
 This means that an HTTP POST/PUT cannot create a new file by itself.
 It needs to have been inserted first, and only then can data be added to it using HTTP.
 *    The `remove` allow/deny rules work just as you would expect for client calls, and they also secure the HTTP DELETE method when it's used.
-*    All HTTP REST interfaces are disabled by default, and when enabled can be authenticated to a Meteor `userId` by using a currently valid authentication token.
+*    All HTTP methods are disabled by default.
+When enabled, they can be authenticated to a Meteor `userId` by using a currently valid authentication token passed either in the HTTP request header or as an URL query parameter.

 ## API